dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/stripe.md

 `end_date`: End datetime for data loading (default: None).

-After each run, initial_start_date updates to the last loaded date.
+After each run, 'initial_start_date' updates to the last loaded date.
 Subsequent runs then retrieve only new data using append mode, streamlining the process and preventing redundant data downloads.

+For more information, read the [General Usage: Incremental loading](../../general-usage/incremental-loading).

 ### Resource `metrics_resource`